DDDmath/CopperLP/README.md

 ## Adjusting Parameters

-Before running a script, modify the configuration block near the beginning of that script.
+Before running an experimental script, modify the configuration block near the beginning of that script.

 For example: